 Owlet Caterpillars of Eastern North America by David L. Wagner, Dale F. Schweitzer, J. Bolling Sullivan & Richard C. Reardon – lots of caterpillars of this group of moths – with excellent photographs and information.

 Bugguide.net – like a Wikipedia for insects of North America.
 It’s an extensive ‘encyclopedia’ of insects, and a place where you can ask about the bugs you find, and post photos to contribute to the guide.

 MothPhotographersGroup – extensive listing of moths of North America, with representative photos of each moth, both live and pinned specimens.

 There are also several Facebook groups for people interested in moths.
-My favorites are: Mothing and Moth-watching, Moths of the Eastern United States, and Caterpillars of the World.
-They’re good places to post photos and ask questions, and meet people with a passion for learning about moths.
+My favorites are: Mothing and Moth-watching, Moths of the Eastern United States, Caterpillars of the World, and Caterpillar Identification of North America.
+They’re good places to post photos and ask questions, and meet people with a passion for learning about moths and caterpillars.